A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders

 To illustrate how a topological invariant can be used to deduce the existence of solutions of \eqref{eq:TWE_unperturbed}, we now briefly recall how this problem can be tackled using standard tools when $\Omega$ is zero-dimensional.
 In that setting \eqref{eq:TWE_unperturbed} reduces to the ODE

 A topological approach to existence of solutions of this ODE dates back to work by Conley and Gardner, see \cite{conley1980application, gardner1984existence}.

 We first recall the definition of the Conley index.
 Given a flow $(\phi_t)_t$ on a metric space $X$, a pair $(N,L)$ is called an index pair if, roughly speaking, $L \subset N \subset X$ are compact subsets, such that $N$ and $N \setmin L$ are isolating neighbourhoods of the flow with $\Inv(N) = \Inv(N \setmin L)$, and all orbits which leave $N$ must do so through $L$ without re-entering $N \setmin L$.
 The (homological) Conley index of $(N,L)$ is then defined as the relative (singular) homology of the pair $(N,L)$.
 In this example we will use $\Z_2$ coefficients for the homology.
 It can be shown that any isolated invariant set $S$ for the flow $(\phi_t)_t$ admits an index pair $(N,L)$, i.e., an index pair for which $\Inv(N) = S$.
 Moreover, if $(N_1,L_1)$ and $(N_2,L_2)$ are two index pairs for the same isolated invariant set $S$, then the relative (singular) homologies of those pairs are isomorphic via a natural isomorphism.
-Thus one can define the (homological) Conley index $\HC_*(S,\phi)$ as (the inverse limit over all index pairs $(N,L)$ of) the relative homology of any such index pair $(N,L)$.
+Thus one can define the (homological) Conley index $\HC_*(S,\phi)$, up to natural isomorphism, as the relative homology of an index pair $(N,L)$ for $S$.
+That is to say, $\HC_*(S,\phi)$ should be interpreted as an equivalence class of relative homologies.
+This notion of defining $\HC_*(S,\phi)$ up to natural isomorphisms can be formalized by defining $\HC_*(S,\phi)$ as the inverse limit over all index pairs $(N,L)$ with $\Inv(N) = S$.

 A crude way to apply Conley index theory to \eqref{eq:ODE_TWE} makes use of the direct sum property of the index.
 This property states that, if an isolated invariant set $S$ for the flow $(\phi_t)_t$ can be written as the disjoint union of $S_1$, and $S_2$, then